xrochoa/scaffolder/README.md

 ---
 ## Support:
 * This package was built using bash script.
-You'll have to become a wizard to make it work outside of Unix.
+You'll have to become a wizard to make it work outside of Unix...or just check out cygwin, shx or other similar tools.